Grand National: Fences

 Originally a stone wall in the very early Nationals.
 The Water Jump was one of the most popular jumps on the course, presenting a great jumping spectacle for those in the stands and was always a major feature in the newsreels' coverage of the race.
 As the newsreels made way for television in the 1960s, so, in turn, did the Water Jump fall under the shadow of its neighbour, The Chair, in popularity as an obstacle.

 On the final lap, after the 30th fence, the remaining runners bear right, avoiding The Chair and Water Jump, to head onto a "run-in" to the finishing post.
-The run-in is not perfectly straight: an "elbow" requires jockeys to make a slight right before finding themselves truly on the home straight.
-It is on this run-in—one of the longest in the United Kingdom at 494 yd—that many potential winners have had victory snatched away, such as Devon Loch in 1956, Crisp in 1973, What's Up Boys in 2002 and Sunnyhillboy in 2012.
+The run-in is not perfectly straight: an "elbow" requires jockeys to make a slight right before finding themselves on the home straight.
+It is on this run-in—one of the longest in the United Kingdom at 494 yd—that some horses have lost their lead, such as Devon Loch in 1956, Crisp in 1973, What's Up Boys in 2002 and Sunnyhillboy in 2012.